BenMcGarry/AzureIoTLab/_docs/03data/sqldb.md

     - **Resource group**: Select your existing IoT resource group
     - **Select source**: Leave this at **Blank database**

-    Select server and click **Create a new server** at the top.
-Fill in server name as well as admin login and password.
-Leave all the other settings at default then click **Select**.
+    Click **Server** and click **Create a new server** at the top.
+Use the following details for the server:

-    Under **Pricing tier**, select **Basic** then click **Apply** leaving all settings at default.
+    - **Server name**: Give your server a name
+    - **Server admin login**: Enter a username
+    - **Password**: Enter a password
+    - **Confirm password**: Confirm the above password
+    - **Location**: West Europe

+    **Leave all other settings at default** and click **Select**.

-    The click **Create**.
-The SQL instance will now deploy, it will take a few minutes.
+    Then click **Create**.
+The SQL Database will now deploy, it will take a few minutes.

-1. You will need to define the database schema to match up with the data coming from the sensor.
+1. You will need to define the database schema to match up with the data coming in from the MXChip.
 Firstly, take a sample of the data coming from the sensor so you know what schema you need.
 To do this return to the Resource Group and click on the Stream Analytics job which you created earlier.

-1. Click on the DeviceTelemetry input, then click the Sample Data Link.
+1. On the left navigation click **Inputs** then next to DeviceTelemetry click **Sample data**.

     ![Device Telemetry]({{ site.baseurl }}/img/devicetele.png)